mcdaniel/pandas_tutorial/pandas_tutorial.md

     barchart.grid(axis='y', zorder=0)
     plt.savefig("data/wordle_freq_bar.png")

-A thing to note here are the modification of the frequency using the transform function.
+We have seen in the previous section about loading the data frame using the .read_csv() function.
+Next we select some set of data and transform it.
 Here, the transform() calls the lambda function on each entry in the series to create a new series.
 This is one of the cool ways to quickly derive data--we will talk about a bunch of others later in this tutorial.

+START HERE

 The latter linmes show to create the barchart object with a few parameters to specify sytle, what data to plot, etc.  All of this is pretty self explainitory.
-The second part makes a grid() call which add, not surprisingly a grid.
+The second part makes a grid() call which add, not surprisingly grid lines (in this case the y-axis only).
 The thing to note is that almost everything can be added either through parameters on the constructor or using subsequent calls.

-The last part is a little weird.
-We call the savefig() function which writes the plot to a file.
+A note on saving the file which is frankly is a little weird.
+Again, we call the savefig() function which writes the plot to a file.
 However, there is no reference to the object we just created.
 The key here is that the plotting function implictly references the last thing you were working on.
 Here, the oddity is that the designers of the library decided to expose both an object based and non-object based function.
 This is a great source of confusion to new users I understand.

 Here is what the output of this simple graph looks like: